 The meal or snack should start with a low-fat protein.
 Then the person can add good carbohydrates with a low glycemic index, such as vegetables and fruits, and good fats, such as olive oil or avocado.

 Typical meal protein should be about 4 ounces for men and 3 ounces for women.

 Before every meal or snack, a person should assess their hunger level.
 If they are not hungry and their mind is clear, they are in "The Zone."

 Guidelines include eating three meals and two snacks every day.
 Each meal must have some protein, about the size of a small chicken breast, and each snack should contain some protein.

 The more carbohydrates people consume, the more insulin they secrete.
 Insulin turns excess carbohydrates into stored fat.
 Dietary fat does not trigger insulin secretion.

-The Zone Diet has four "pillars," or aims, that each individual must bring together to make the diet part of their way of life.
+The Zone diet has four "pillars," or aims that a person has to bring together to make it part of their way of life.
+They are to:

-Adherents should balance carbohydrates, fats and proteins in the following proportions:
+People who follow the diet should balance carbohydrates, fats, and proteins in the following proportions:

 - 40 percent carbohydrate

 The idea is that by roughly balancing these three things in each meal, a person's health and weight will improve.